mokandev/GPT3-Project/README.md

 ---

->:pushpin: The purpose of this project was to improve my CSS skills, so I used this project to practice, I did not implement JavaScript logic for buttons.
+>:pushpin: The purpose of this project was to improve my CSS skills, so I used this project to practice.
+I did not implement JavaScript logic for buttons or external links.

 ### Applied Technologies